Nanjing Massacre

 Key Milestones

-After three months of intense fighting, Japanese forces complete the capture of Shanghai.
+After nearly four months of intense fighting, Japanese forces complete the capture of Shanghai.
 The road to Nanjing lies open.

 Japanese forces converge on Nanjing from multiple directions.
 The Nationalist government has relocated to Wuhan.